 Sporty, Sleek & Sophisticated!
 Unique and beautiful, the Rolex Chocolate Daytona was specifically designed for professional race drivers.
 The tachymeter engraved Chestnut brown Cerachrom monobloc bezel contrasting against icy blue dial make the watch just irresistible and overall, breathtaking in design and beauty.
 Love it or hate it, this is one of the famous and sought-after watches within the pricey Rolex Daytona category.

 In 2015, Rolex introduced one-of-a-kind Everose Yacht-Master version, featuring a matte black ceramic bezel, and black dial with matching Oysterflex bracelet.
 The bezel looks unique than any other Cerachrom bezels that the brand has ever produced.
 Moreover, the Rolex Yacht-Master 42 reference 226659 launched at Baselworld 2019 also features black ceramic bezel on a matter background.
 Overall, the sandblasted, matte ceramic bezel offers a modern feel effortlessly.

 Are you looking to sell your Rolex watch?

-Thus, begin the process by filling up our online form and get your initial price quote.
-Or, call us on 0207 242 5411 today and book an appointment to visit us at our office in Hatton Garden, London with your luxury watch.
+For those who are looking for “How to sell my Rolex?” get in touch with the trustworthy watch buyers in London like at The Luxury Hut.
+Selling a Rolex watch to us is simple, secure and straightforward.
+Simply, fill up our online form and get an initial price quote justify away.
+Or, call us on 0207 242 5411 today and book an appointment to visit our Hatton Garden office in London with your luxury watch.